(Last Updated on : 10/07/2013)

-The Indian temple festivals are special celebration in the temple premises during particular days to commemorate some mythological legend of the temple deity.
+Indian temple festivals are special celebration in the temple premises during particular days to commemorate some mythological legends of the temple deity.
 Feasts are an integral part of Indian temple festivals.
-The attendees spend all day at the temple, enjoying themselves and the temple officials hold special worship and prayer times for the festivals.
-The Indian temple festivals often conclude with an array of spectacular fire works display in innovative patterns and varieties, which make spectators, go into raptures.
-This famous and mighty exhibit of the magnificent display of fireworks adds to the popularity to Indian temple festivals.
+The attendees spend all day at the temple, enjoying them and the temple officials arrange for a special worship and prayer times for the festivals.
+Such festivals often conclude with an array of spectacular fire works displayed in innovative patterns and varieties, which make spectators, go into raptures.
+This famous and mighty exhibit of the magnificent display of fireworks adds to the popularity of the Indian temple festivals.

 Orissa Temple Festivals

-.
-This festival lasts for 10 days and the eighth day witnesses the coronation of Meenakshi, while the 9th day is the digvijaya festival and the 10th day commemorates the wedding of Meenakshi and Sundareswarar.
+Temple Festivals.
+This festival lasts for 10 days and the eighth day witnesses the coronation of Meenakshi, while the 9th day is the Digvijaya festival and the 10th day commemorates the wedding of Meenakshi and Sundareswarar.
 Generally, the residents of this Indian state celebrate temple festivals in the months of March to June and September to October.
 During such festivals the religious deities are beautifully decked up with jewelleries and new costumes.
 Pongal

 Karnataka Temple Festivals